apivich-h/apivich-h.github.io/_posts/music/2000-01-01-monthly-music-recs.md

 - _I Love You, I'm Sorry_ by Gracie Abrams.
 I am surprised that I enjoy her music.
 I don't think it will be in my top albums this year, but it's definitely one where I'll put on now and then, and I'm not sure why.

 - _Ptolemaea_ by Ethel Cain.
-I don't want to say too much about the song but it's incredible.
+I don't want to say too much about the song except for that it's incredible (and that there's one particular bit in the track that hits very hard).
 However I do recommend you all to check the whole album out rather than just the one song -- it is incredible haunting but definitely worth a listen.

 ---